Peter of Alexandria to the Alexandrians (CPG 1641)

-This short letter gives insights into what exactly Melitius was doing, albeit from the opposition’s point of view.
+This short letter, a Latin translation of the lost Greek original, gives insights into what exactly Melitius was doing at the start of the controversy, albeit from the opposition’s point of view.
 Bishop Peter of Alexandria still wishes to meet with Melitius and come up with a solution to the developing controversy.

-The Greek text below is that of Routh as found in Reliquae Sacrae, IV, 94.
-The English translation was produced by Dr. Thompson and J. Sauer for FCC.
+The Latin text below is that of Kettler as found in Zeitschrift für die neutestamentliche Wissenschaft, 35, 162–163.
+The English translation was produced by J. Sauer for FCC.

 Click here to access a downloadable pdf of this document.